dstanya/RVData/docs/source/overview.rst

    *  Level 0 is not defined by the standard, but is envisioned to be the native raw data format returned by the instrument.
-   *  Level 1 is not definied by teh standard, bu t is envisioned to be a minimally processed image data that is assembled to resemble the detector focal plane, and stored in an image extension.
+   *  Level 1 is not definied by the standard, but is envisioned to be a minimally processed image data that is assembled to resemble the detector focal plane, and stored in an image extension.
 If a detector has multiple amplifiers, Level 1 contains a complete